 Sales volume's effect on physical nexus

-We hope this guide was able to help you understand physical nexus obligations.
-If you have any questions regarding your specific usecase, feel free to reach out to us at email@example.com.
+We hope this guide helped you understand physical nexus obligations.
+If you have any questions regarding your specific usecase, feel free to reach out to us at firstname.lastname@example.org.